Category theory for scientists (Old version): Commutative diagrams

 We say this is a {\em diagram of sets} if each of $A,B,C$ is a set and each of $f,g,h$ is a function.
 We say this diagram {\em commutes} if $g\circ f = h$.
 In this case we refer to it as a commutative triangle of sets.

 \begin{application}

-\href{http://en.wikipedia.org/wiki/Central_dogma_of_molecular_biology}{\text The central dogma of molecular biology} is that ``DNA makes RNA makes protein".
+\href{http://en.wikipedia.org/wiki/Central_dogma_of_molecular_biology}{\text The central dogma of molecular biology} is that ``DNA codes for RNA codes for protein".
 That is, there is a function from DNA triplets to RNA triplets and a function from RNA triplets to amino acids.
 But sometimes we just want to discuss the translation from DNA to amino acids, and this is the composite of the other two.
 The commutative diagram is a picture of this fact.

 \end{application}

 Consider the following picture:

 We say this is a {\em diagram of sets} if each of $A,B,C,D$ is a set and each of $f,g,h,i$ is a function.
 We say this diagram {\em commutes} if $g\circ f=i\circ h$.
 In this case we refer to it as a commutative square of sets.